History of The Who’s Tommy: 54 Years Ago

 “Can anybody play the drums… I mean good, real good.”

-I’ve since seen them over half a dozen times over 46 years at other venues in Washington DC, Oakland, and Denver.
-In the intervening years, Keith Moon died of a drug overdose in 1978 in London at the age of 32.
-His best friend in the band, legendary bass player John Entwistle died in 2002 of a cocaine overdose at the Hard Rock Hotel in Las Vegas at the age of 57
+I’ve since seen them over half a dozen times over 50 years at other venues in Washington, DC, Oakland, and Denver.
+In the intervening years, Keith Moon died of a drug overdose in 1978 in London at 32.
+His best friend in the band, legendary bass player John Entwistle died in 2002 of a cocaine overdose at the Hard Rock Hotel in Las Vegas at the age of 57.

-- Who’s Next was the follow-up album to Tommy, released in the summer of 1971 I listened to it endlessly when I was in college.
-It including the popular anti-revolution song Won’t Get Fooled Again,
+- Who’s Next was the follow-up album to Tommy, released in the summer of 1971.
+I listened to it endlessly when I was in college.
+It includes the popular anti-revolution song Won’t Get Fooled Again.

 - Quadrophenia was a double album released in October of 1973 and told the story of “Jimmy,” a London-based ’60s Mod who travels to Brighton and brawls with Rockers.
-The title refers to the examination of the four personalities of the young ’60s Mod man (and The Who,) in addition to it being recorded in quadrophonic.
-Beatles trivia: in the movie “A Hard Day’s Night” Ringo is interviewed by a woman from the press who asks him if he’s a Mod or a Rocker.
+The title refers to examining the four personalities of the young ’60s Mod man (and The Who) and being recorded in quadrophonic.
+Beatles trivia: in the movie “A Hard Day’s Night,” Ringo is interviewed by a press woman asking him if he’s a Mod or a Rocker.
 He answers, “A Mocker.”

-- Full orchestra-backed tour later this year.
-This September I’ll be in Denver at their current tour.
+- Full orchestra-backed tour last year.
+In October 2022, I was in Denver to catch their latest tour.

 Please read my review of that concert here.